Only because of lack of experience. Never because we are careless or unwilling to learn.

 With a few trials, it will become second nature and having a carrier would really be like having an assistant or an extra set of hands.

-I have assisted many new parents using carriers and slings for the first time but where my help usually needed is with the Stork Baby Carrier because that's usually what parents seek for when they come to us.
+I have assisted many new parents using carriers and slings for the first time but where my help usually needed is with the Stork Baby Carrier because that's usually what parents seek when they come to us.
 So in this article, that's what I'll mostly write about.
 I wouldn't say that these little mistakes may result in devastating consequences.
-It is meant for you to see if there's anything that you can do to achieve ideal positioning, prevent muscle sores, acquiring the maximum benefits and comfort of your baby carrier that has been designed to make you and baby most comfortable.
+It is meant for you to see if there's anything that you can do to achieve ideal positioning, prevent muscle sores, acquiring the maximum benefits and comfort of your baby carrier that has been designed to make you and your baby most comfortable.
 If you have any issues or any questions at all, feel free to ask in the comments below and if necessary I'll write up another post.

 1. Waist straps too loose

 Buckle it up, pull the straps tight and snug.
 The waist should feel like a yummy hug, the carrier shouldn't budge easily or rotate, let alone rotate around your waist.
 Make sure the panel is also placed centre.
 Check in the mirror if you aren't sure.